uit-hdl/BC_MolSubtyping/README.md

 Our paper: [Deep learning-based classification of breast cancer molecular subtypes from H&E whole-slide images](https://arxiv.org/)
 Original paper: [Multistain deep learning for prediction of prognosis and therapy response in colorectal cancer](https://www.nature.com/articles/s41591-022-02134-1)

-The codes for optimum thresholding and the XGboost used in our paper can be found here: https://github.com/TMasoud
+The codes for optimum thresholding and the XGboost implementation can be found here: https://github.com/TMasoud